Classic Banana Bread

 Prep Ahead Ideas

-– Mash the bananas the night before and store them in an airtight container in the fridge; bring to room temp before mixing.
+– Mash bananas the day before and store in an airtight container in the fridge; bring to room temp before using.

 Time-Saving Tricks